Dialectic is the exchange of arguments to find the truth

 - The states should have full control over their own environment and living conditions.
 There’s no good reason for people in California or New York to vote on legislation that affects Texans.

-- Person C replies that it doesn’t matter that most US citizens are against banning abortion because Congress doesn’t have the power to pass a national abortion law (because of the Tenth Amendment).
+- Connor replies that it doesn’t matter that most US citizens are against banning abortion because Congress doesn’t have the power to pass a national abortion law (because of the Tenth Amendment).

 - I think you may have forgotten, or more likely, do not care, that we are one country under GOD.
 You would have fought hard for the Confederacy if you lived in the 1860’s.
 Why should New York tell us we cannot have slaves!
 DAMN YANKEES!!

-- L doesn’t reply to C’s argument that a national abortion law would be unconstitutional
+- Libby doesn’t reply to Connor’s argument that a national abortion law would be unconstitutional

-- Instead L launches an ad hominem attack against C.
+- Instead Libby launches an ad hominem attack.

 Burden of Proof